-An irreverent tribe focused on helping our customers love security, rebelling against the status quo and getting $#*! done
+An irreverent crew focused on helping our customers love security, rebelling against the status quo and getting $#*! done

 How we got started